-36Brock, supra note 16 at 20.
+^{36.} Brock, supra note 16 at 20.

-37Daniel Solove, "Speech, Privacy, and Reputation on the Internet" in Saul Levmore & Martha Nussbaum, eds, The Offensive Internet: Speech, Privacy, and Reputation (Cambridge, Mass: Harvard University Press, 2010) 17 [Solove, "Speech, Privacy"].
+Daniel Solove, "Speech, Privacy, and Reputation on the Internet" in Saul Levmore & Martha Nussbaum, eds, The Offensive Internet: Speech, Privacy, and Reputation (Cambridge, Mass: Harvard University Press, 2010) 17 [Solove, "Speech, Privacy"].

-38See e.g. Ofcom, "Children and Parents: Media Use and Attitudes Report" (October 2014), online: Ofcom <stakeholders.ofcom.org.uk/binaries/research/media-literacy/media-use-attitudes-14/Childrens_2014_Report.pdf> (stating that almost 8 in 10 children aged 12 - 15 own a mobile phone and there has been an increase since 2013 in those children using such phones to go online).
+^{38.} See e.g. Ofcom, "Children and Parents: Media Use and Attitudes Report" (October 2014), online: Ofcom <stakeholders.ofcom.org.uk/binaries/ research/media-literacy/media-use-attitudes-14/Childrens_2014_Report. pdf> (stating that almost 8 in 10 children aged 12-15 own a mobile phone and there has been an increase since 2013 in those children using such phones to go online).

-39Daniel Solove, The Future of Reputation: Gossip, Rumor, and Privacy on the Internet (New Haven: Yale University Press: 2007) at 24.
+^{39.} Daniel Solove, The Future of Reputation: Gossip, Rumor, and Privacy on the Internet (New Haven: Yale University Press: 2007) at 24.

-40Viktor Mayer-Schönberger, Delete: The Virtue of Forgetting in the Digital Age (Princeton: Princeton University Press: 2009).
+^{40.} Viktor Mayer-Schönberger, Delete: The Virtue of Forgetting in the Digital Age (Princeton: Princeton University Press: 2009).

-41Solove, "Speech, Privacy", supra note 37 at 18.
+^{41.} Solove, "Speech, Privacy", supra note 37 at 18.

-circulated in hard copy student gossip sheets, it would have been buried in obscurity within a few months.
+student gossip sheets, it would have been buried in obscurity within a few months.
 Nowadays, "a person thinking of hiring the teacher twenty years later" can find that information "with just a few keystrokes".
 42

-B. Theoretical dimensions
+B. Theoretical Dimensions

 We have thus far suggested that this explosion of personal data online, and the harm it can do, shows why we need a right to delete.
-However we must at this point consider a commonly advanced objection: that, not only has the internet rendered privacy laws more difficult to enforce but that the behaviour of people online shows that people today - particularly, it is said, young people - proves that they value self-expression, or "transparency over informational privacy".43 It is certainly a common trope to bemoan the prevalence of "young people who behave as if privacy doesn't exist"44 or that they "don't care" about it.45 When the Pew Foundation canvassed the views of experts, one wrote "[w]e have seen the emergence of publicity as the default modality"46 while the Foundation summed up their collective view as being that "privacy [is] no longer a 'condition' of American life".47 In order to respond to this argument it is necessary to recall some basics from the theoretical literature on privacy.48 We make no attempt to add substantively to that already copious literature: our aim is simply to highlight the relevance of a key distinction that is in danger of being forgotten in this discussion.
-In summary our argument is that views like the
+However we must at this point consider a commonly advanced objection: that, not only has the internet rendered privacy laws more difficult to enforce but that the behaviour of people online shows that people today - particularly, it is said, young people - proves that they value self-expression, or "transparency over informational privacy".43 It is certainly a common trope to bemoan the prevalence of "young people who behave as if privacy doesn't exist"44 or they "don't care" about it.45 When the Pew Foundation canvassed the views of experts, one wrote "[w]e have seen the emergence of publicity as the default modality"46 while the Foundation summed up their collective view as being that "privacy [is] no longer a 'condition' of American life".47 In order to respond to this argument it is

-42Geoffrey R. Stone, "Privacy, the First Amendment, and the Internet" in Saul Levmore & Martha Nussbaum, eds, The Offensive Internet: Speech, Privacy, and Reputation (Cambridge, Mass: Harvard University Press, 2010) 192.
+^{42.} Geoffrey R Stone, "Privacy, the First Amendment, and the Internet" in Saul Levmore & Martha Nussbaum, eds, The Offensive Internet: Speech, Privacy, and Reputation (Cambridge, Mass: Harvard University Press, 2010) 192.

-43Ibid at 193 (emphasis added).
+^{43.} Ibid at 193 (emphasis added).

-44Emily Nussbaum, "Say Everything" New York (12 February 2007), online: New York <nymag.com/news/features/27341/>.
+^{44.} Emily Nussbaum, "Say Everything" New York (12 February 2007), online: New York <nymag.com/news/features/27341/>.

-45See e.g. Irina Raicu, "Young adults take more security measures for their online privacy than their elders" recode (2 November 2016), online:

-recode https://www.recode.net/2016/11/2/13390458/young-millennials-oversharing-security-digital-online-privacy; see also Lee Rainie, "The state of privacy in post-Snowden America" Pew Research Center (21 September 2016), online: Pew Research Center https://www.pewresearch.org/fact-tank/2016/09/21/the-state-of-privacy-in-america/.
+^{45.} See e.g. Irina Raicu, "Young adults take more security measures for their online privacy than their elders" recode (2 November 2016), online: recode recode.net/2016/11/2/13390458/young-millennials-oversharing-security-digital-online-privacy; see also Lee Rainie, "The state of privacy in post-Snowden America" Pew Research Center (21 September 2016), online: Pew Research Center recode (2 November 2016), online: Pew Research Center recode (2 November 2016), online: recode recode (2 November 2016), online: recode recode (2 November 2016), online: recode recode (2 November 2016), online: recode recode (2 November 2016/11/2/13390458/young-millennials-oversharing-millenn necessary to recall some basics from the theoretical literature on privacy.48 We make no attempt to add substantively to that already copious literature: our aim is simply to highlight the relevance of a key distinction that is in danger of being forgotten in this discussion.
+In summary our argument is that views like the above may tempt us to overlook a fairly fundamental distinction: between privacy as a state-of-being, and privacy as a claim: a moral claim, that can also be a legal one.